 6. Create a Writing Portfolio

-Now, it’s time to build a portfolio of writing samples.
+It’s time for the next step in learning how to become a freelance writer – building a portfolio of writing samples.
 This is proof to show prospective clients that you know what you are doing.
 But don’t worry, it’s possible to become a freelance writer, even if you don’t have an extensive writing portfolio, because there are many different levels of proof.

 Option #1: Prove You Know How to Write Good Content